 While there’s a standard curriculum all Yoga Alliance schools meet, each school concentrates on /offers different electives.
 If there’s extra focus you want towards a specific subject, seek out the school which offers that extra attention where you’d like it. (i.e. Do you want to learn more philosophy or how to integrate it as a business?)

 • Can you manage the schedule, homework and time frame?

-My training was a month-long intensive and a little over200 hours, so we had very little downtime.
+My training was a month-long intensive and a little over 200 hours, so we had very little downtime.
 We had 1.5 days of rest.
 There was yoga practice twice a day and when we weren’t in class, we were studying.

 • Who are your instructors and what is their background experience?

-You want to find teachers you admire or whose training, discipline and lineage you respect.
+Find teachers you admire or whose training, discipline and lineage you respect.

 • What’s your ideal class size?